dwtaylornz/hevctranscode/README.md

 A windows powershell script to re-encode media library videos to HEVC / H265 using ffmpeg on windows with GPU h/w acceleration.

 ### requirements
-- ffmpeg executables for windows (includes hevc_amf) - https://ffmpeg.org/download.html
+- ffmpeg executables for windows (includes gpu offload) - https://ffmpeg.org/download.html
 - a GPU that is supported :)

 ### usage